Kadoba/gamework/README.md

 A task's subtasks.
 Their callbacks are called after their master's.

 **_gw_subtasksDirty**
-If true then the __subtasks table needs to be sorted.
+If true then the _gw_subtasks table needs to be sorted.

 **_gw_subtasksSize**
 The number of subtasks the task contains